 - H.I.G.
 Capital, a Miami-based private equity firm with more than $1 billion of equity capital under management, purchased the outstanding shares of T-Netix, Inc. common stock.

 - Evercom Systems, Inc., formerly Talton Holdings, was incorporated.
 Over the next several years, Evercom grew through acquisition.
-The company acquired several inmate telephone service providers across the United States with a strategy built on becoming the leading correctional industry telecom provider to facilities nationwide
+The company acquired several incarcerated individual telephone service providers across the United States with a strategy built on becoming the leading correctional industry telecom provider to facilities nationwide

-- T-Netix, Inc. acquired eight affiliated companies in the inmate phone business and the assets of two other companies
+- T-Netix, Inc. acquired eight affiliated companies in the incarcerated individual phone business and the assets of two other companies

 - Tele-Matic merged with Star Ventures, Inc.